 The results of this #bcstorm has left parts of the once beautiful seawall unrecognizable.

 On the night of January 7th, powerful winds and tides blew across the Lower Mainland and surrounding beach areas.
 This caused much destruction to the shoreline.
-With the latest King tide (which usually occur twice a year in Vancouver) and winds reaching up to 90km/hr, the destruction of the Vancouver seawall was inevitable.
+With the latest King tide (which usually occur twice a year in Vancouver) and winds reaching up to 90km/hr, the destruction of the seawall was inevitable.